-Late one afternoon some weeks ago, going home from a training at FAAN co-op house in Lagos, I met a delightful little girl.
-I’m not sure what I mean by ‘met’ since we only just shared a bus together and there was even no confrontation between us whatsoever.
+Late one afternoon some weeks ago, going home from training at FAAN co-op house in Lagos, I met a delightful little girl.
+I’m not sure what I mean by ‘met’ since we only just shared a bus and there was even no confrontation between us whatsoever.
 Even technically, I shared the bus with her mother since this little girl was uneasily sitting and moving about on the mother’s laps.
 They were sat right beside me, the first row in the airport shuttle bus, so we were right behind the driver and the shotgun seat.

 The mum tried to find out why she went ahead to promise if she didn’t have the money.
 According to her, ‘You don’t promise what you don’t have hunny.
 You’re just going to have to disappoint your teacher’.

 And this is the part of the discussion that got me smiling and then writing this.
 The little girl wasn’t stupid.
 She saw mum ‘counting money that night before yesterday’.
 The mom tried to deny it by saying, ‘It wasn’t money you saw me counting hunny’.

 Oh no she didn’t!

 But the girl countered it saying she heard when she ‘told daddy you’ve gotten your money back’.

 At this point, there were chuckles around the bus.
 The mother tried to help the issue but in a hush tone.
 She tried to explain that ‘the money isn’t for your teacher.
 It is for us to eat’.